Delight in the tranquility of Sailors Haven on Fire Island. Photo by the author

 Beat the heat at New York’s largest water park, spanning more than 96 acres on the East End.
 If you are looking for high intensity, try the Dragons Den, which catapults you through the darkness to the water waiting below.

 Tucked away on busy Route 110 in Farmingdale, Adventureland has been Long Island’s premier amusement park since 1962.
-There’s even more excitement in the air as the park anticipates a new roller coaster in the spring of 2022.
+There’s even more excitement in the air as the park debuted a new roller coaster in the spring of 2022.

 In the heart of the busy summer village of Greenport is a 100-year-old carousel that kids will love.
 As you sit on one of the 36 antique horses, reach for the brass ring; catching it allows you a free ride.